gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 the `-Dspring.profiles.active=embedded-locator` Java system property.
-Then you can change the `..name` and `..cache.server.port` for each of the other run profiles and have a small cluster (distributed system) of [vmware-gemfire-short-name] servers running on your local system.
+Then you can change the `..name` and `..cache.server.port` for each of the other run profiles and have a small cluster (distributed system) of GemFire servers running on your local system.

 <p class="note"><strong>Note</strong>: The <code>@EnableLocator</code> annotation was meant
 to be a development-time annotation only and not something an